 On this page:

-The Act differs from the Data Protection Act (1998) in that it allows you to request non-personal information.
+The Act differs from the Data Protection Act 2018.
+The Data Protection Act 2018 is the UK's implementation of the General Data Protection Regulation (GDPR).
 So, for example, where you should use the Data Protection Act to access your medical records called a Subject Access Request, you would use the FOI Act to access general business information held by the CCG.
 If you would like to access your medical records, please refer to Subject Access Requests section below.

 Requests made under the Act must be submitted in writing, including a name and contact address.
 Email requests are perfectly acceptable, as long as it is possible to reply to your email address.